mauriciovieira/100-days-log/README.md

 ## Round 4

 This time, during SARS-COV-2 Pandemic, I decided to take on this challenge again.
 This time, commit in private repositories also count.

+### 2020-05-03 day 6

+Today is my birthday.
+Another single commit in the rails+react secret project (so far).

 ### 2020-05-02 day 5